emmenru/DD2421/README.md

 ![ass6a](https://user-images.githubusercontent.com/1690217/78816872-9b129200-79d2-11ea-8aef-12d3dd019338.png)
 ![ass6b](https://user-images.githubusercontent.com/1690217/78816876-9bab2880-79d2-11ea-9e28-76869483ded5.png)

+It actually looks a bit more complex, yes.

 **(3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting?**

+See answer for Exercise 5.

 <h2>Assignment 7</h2>
 If you had to pick a classifier, naive Bayes or a decision tree or the boosted versions of these, which one would you pick?
+Motivate from the following criteria:
+* outliers
+* irrelevant inputs (part of the feature space is irrelevant):
+* predictive power:
-Motivate from the following criteria: outliers, irrelevant inputs: part of the feature space is irrelevant, predictive power, mixed types of data: binary, categorical or continuous features, etc., scalability: the dimension of the data, D, is large or the number of instances, N, is large, or both.
+* mixed types of data (binary, categorical or continuous features):
+* scalability (the dimension of the data, D, is large or the number of instances, N, is large, or both):